Hat-trick hero Martial ready to lead Man Utd's new attacking machine | Goal.com

 When Manchester United took on Tottenham on Friday evening, cries of "get in the box" were directed at Anthony Martial by his team-mates as the France international struggled to make much of an impact in north London.

-It may have taken five days, but on Wednesday at Old Trafford it seemed Martial had taken the advice on board as the France international put in the kind of instinctive performance that will have United fans believing that their new-look attacking machine does indeed have the right frontman leading them.
+It may have taken five days, but on Wednesday at Old Trafford it seemed Martial had taken the advice on board as he put in the kind of instinctive performance that will have United fans believing that their new-look attacking machine does indeed have the right frontman leading them.

-Much of the excitement ahead of kick-off centred around Martia;'s compatriot Paul Pogba after he was named in Ole Gunnar Solskjaer's starting line-up for the first time since September 30.
+Much of the excitement ahead of kick-off centred around Martial's compatriot Paul Pogba after he was named in Ole Gunnar Solskjaer's starting line-up for the first time since September 30.

-Pogba certainly made the difference when coming off the bench against Spurs, with his combination play alongside Bruno Fernandes particularly catching the eye.
-And though the ex-Juventus man did not make the headlines this time around, he formed part of a five-man unit that tore Chris Wilder's side to shreds at time.
+Pogba certainly made the difference when coming off the bench against Spurs, with his combination play alongside Bruno Fernandes in particular catching the eye.
+And though the ex-Juventus man did not make the headlines this time around, he formed part of a five-man unit that tore Chris Wilder's side to shreds at times.

-If the quintet can all remain fit then are the match for any other attack in the Premier League, and after seven years of club's arriving at the Theatre of Dreams with belief that they can cause an upset, the fear factor might be about to return.
+If the quintet can all remain fit then they are a match for any other attack in the Premier League and after seven years of clubs arriving at the Theatre of Dreams with belief that they can cause an upset, the fear factor might be about to return.

-United needed just seven minutes to open the scoring in their second match back following the resumption of top-flight football as Rasford powered a cut-back across the six-yard box for Martial to slide in and direct into the roof of the net.
+United needed just seven minutes to open the scoring in their second match back following the resumption of top-flight football, as Rashford powered a cut-back across the six-yard box for Martial to slide in and direct into the roof of the net.

 It was a true striker's finish, and Martial further illustrated his ability in the No.9 role as he swept home a low cross from Aaron Wan-Bissaka to double United's lead a minute before half-time.
 Of course, Pogba and Fernandes were both involved in the build-up.